wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 1.4.4 =
+- (08 Sep 2009) - Fixed error: "mail could not be sent because host may have disabled email function()"

 = 1.4.3 =
 - (08 Sep 2009) - Fixed redirect/logout problem on admin menu reported by a user.
 - Removed blog name from top of email message body.